Skip to content

 Watering planned to support peaks in visitation

-Autumn, winter and spring freshes in Carran Carran (Thomson River) create ideal white water rafting conditions for kayakers and canoers.
+Autumn, winter and spring freshes in the Thomson River create ideal conditions for white water rafting, kayaking and canoeing.
 The timing of environmental flows may be adjusted to optimise opportunities to support these recreation activities, where it does not compromise environmental outcomes.
-For example, a fresh that aims to cue the migration of Australian grayling and other native fish may be timed to coincide with recreation events or holiday periods when people take advantage of the white water rafting conditions.
+For example, a fresh that aims to cue the migration of Australian grayling and other native fish may be timed to coincide with recreation events or holiday periods when people take advantage of favourable rafting or kayaking conditions.
 Kayaking and rafting activities have inherent risks, and large environmental flows are ramped up and down over several days to avoid sudden changes in water levels that may affect river users.
 The West Gippsland CMA also provides notification of planned large releases of water for the environment to alert river users about potential increases in the water level and velocity.

 Interested community members can register on the West Gippsland CMA website to receive notification of upcoming watering events.